- court-grade translator with ten-plus years of legalisation experience on staff for Dutch

 Using your Dutch document abroad

-First-pass acceptance by the destination Dutch authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
+By the time your file has passed through every gate of this pipeline, the destination Dutch counter is being handed exactly the format their internal checklists expect.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.